Ruby Development Protocol

 - Use

-and attr_accessor
+attr_reader; attr_writer and attr_accessor are prohibited.

 - Methods mutating internal collections must end with